maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 ### Step 6 - Navigation

 Now that the header and footer are complete it's time to code the navigation.
-Against, since this manifesto is not a tutorial on HTML and CSS coding I will point you to submit sources:
+Definitely check out the Navigation chapter, and here are some useful resources:

-These days many sites use Tab navigation.
-Chris Coyier, a prolific writer for [CSS Tricks][], has written extensively on the subject.
-Go to his blog and search for "Tab" or "Navigation" and you will find a wealth of information and How To's.

-But Tab navigation is not the only type of navigation, so I will recommend [A List Apart][] as another source of information for navigation and How To's.
+Chris Coyier, a prolific writer for [CSS Tricks][], has written extensively on the subject of tabs.
+Go to his blog and search for "Tab" or "Navigation" and you will find a wealth of information and CSS How To's.
+[A List Apart][] is another great source of information for navigation and How To's.

-Since we are using the Rails stack and jQuery, might as well check those sources out to.
+Since we are using the Rails stack and jQuery, might as well check those sources out too.
 I'm not a huge fan of [jQuery UI][] but it is tried and true.

 ### Step 7 - HTML for the Main Content